 For those with at least six months meditation experience and a regular practice.

-To take part online at this weekend costs £80 (£60 concession) to book, plus a recommended donation of £60-90 (this donation can be paid at the booking checkout).
+To take part online at this week costs £80 (£60 concession) to book, plus a recommended donation of £60-90 (this donation can be paid at the booking checkout).

 1. That the automated booking confirmation that you will receive will contain information that relates to a residential retreat, so please ignore that.
 It would cost money that we don't currently have to change our systems to reflect the circumstances of these special online events.

 2. You will receive a joining email from us close to the start of each event (ideally the day before), with a Zoom link that will work for the whole of that particular retreat online event.